shubhamd99/full_android/README.md

 * It allows us to interact with other Android components by sending messages.
 * It gives you information about your app environment.

+## Activity
+An activity is one screen of an app.
+In that way the activity is very similar to a window in the Windows operating system.
+Examples: Login screen, sign up screen, and home screen.
+An activity in Android is a specific combination of XML files and JAVA files.
+It is basically a container that contains the design as well as coding stuff.

+Unlike programming paradigms in which apps are launched with a main() method, the Android system initiates code in an Activity instance by invoking specific callback methods that correspond to specific stages of its lifecycle.

+## App Bundle
+An Android App Bundle is a publishing format that includes all your app’s compiled code and resources, and defers APK generation and signing to Google Play.
+Google Play uses your app bundle to generate and serve optimized APKs for each device configuration, so only the code and resources that are needed for a specific device are downloaded to run your app.
+You no longer have to build, sign, and manage multiple APKs to optimize support for different devices, and users get smaller, more-optimized downloads.

 ## Kotlin functions
 Kotlin functions are first-class, which means they can be stored in variables and data structures, and can be passed as arguments to and returned from other higher-order functions.
 You can perform any operations on functions that are possible for other non-function values.